“The Creativity Private School offers an American education within an environment in which Islamic values are not only respected, but also practiced.”

 We look forward to meeting all our parents during our open house, you are encouraged to maintain open communications with us o ensure that your son / daughter will have a successful school year.

-In partnership with students, parents, teachers, and administrators, The American Creativity Academy accomplishes its mission by:
+In partnership with students, parents, teachers, and administrators, Creativity Private School accomplishes its mission by:

 |✔||Preparing young men and women as future leaders and contributing members in a global community.|